microsoft/PowerPlatformConnectors/certified-connectors/CB Blockchain Seal/Readme.md

 ### How to get an activation token
 To purchase an activation token, contact **office@connecting-software.com** to obtain a quote for your use case.

+## Deployment Instructions
+To purchase a license, contact **office@connecting-software.com** to obtain a quote for your use case.